- Access at the festival

 Cinema screenings for customers who are blind or partially-sighted:

-English-language features and shorts on BFI Player will be made accessible with:
+English-language shorts on BFI Player will be made accessible with:

 - Closed caption subtitles, including descriptions of non-dialogue audio, for customers who are D/deaf or people experiencing hearing loss

 - Audio description for customers who are blind or partially-sighted

 To book access tickets or ask any questions about access, please contact our dedicated Box Office number on 020 7960 2102 (lines open 11:30 to 20:30 daily) or email firstname.lastname@example.org.
 We welcome calls using text relay services.